Segal K-theory factors through Waldhausen categories: Preliminaries

 In \cite{ranicki_algebraic_1985}, Waldhausen develops a different $K$-theory construction that takes as input a different type of category, now called a Waldhausen category.

-\begin{definition} A \textit{Waldhausen category} is a category $\cat C$ equipped with a zero object $*$ and two subcategories $c\cat C$ and $w\cat C$, called \textit{cofibrations} ($\cof$) and \textit{weak equivalences} ($\xrightarrow{\sim}$), satisfying the following conditions:\begin{itemize} \item[(i)] isomorphisms are both cofibrations and weak equivalences; \item[(ii)] for all objects $A\in \cat C$, the initial map $*\cof A$ is a cofibration; \item[(iii)] if $A\cof B$ is a cofibration and $A\to C$ is any morphism, the pushout $C\cup_A B$ exists and the induced map $C\cof C\cup_A B$ is a cofibration; \item[(iv)] gluing axiom: given a commutative diagram the induced map $C\cup_A B \xrightarrow{\sim} C'\cup_{A'} B'$ is a weak equivalence. \end{itemize} An \textit{exact functor} between Waldhausen categories is a functor that preserves zero objects, cofibrations, weak equivalences, and pushouts.
-The category of (small) Waldhausen categories and exact functors is denoted $\Wald$. \end{definition} Waldhausen defines a $K$-theory functor $K^W\colon \Wald\to \Sp$, which may be compared with Segal $K$-theory in certain cases.
-Every Waldhausen category has an underlying symmetric monoidal category, whose tensor product is given by taking pushouts over the zero object.
-However, not every symmetric monoidal category is a Waldhausen category, as not every symmetric monoidal category has coproducts.
+\begin{definition} A \textit{Waldhausen category} is a category $\cat C$ equipped with a zero object $*$ and two subcategories $c\cat C$ and $w\cat C$, called \textit{cofibrations} ($\cof$) and \textit{weak equivalences} ($\xrightarrow{\sim}$), satisfying the following conditions:\begin{itemize} \item[(i)] isomorphisms are both cofibrations and weak equivalences; \item[(ii)] for all objects $A\in \cat C$, the initial map $*\cof A$ is a cofibration; \item[(iii)] if $A\cof B$ is a cofibration and $A\to C$ is any morphism, the pushout $C\cup_A B$ exists and the induced map $C\cof C\cup_A B$ is a cofibration; \item[(iv)] gluing axiom: given a commutative diagram the induced map $C\cup_A B \xrightarrow{\sim} C'\cup_{A'} B'$ is a weak equivalence. \end{itemize} An \textit{exact functor} between Waldhausen categories is a functor that preserves zero objects, cofibrations, weak equivalences, and pushouts along cofibrations.
+The category of (small) Waldhausen categories and exact functors is denoted $\Wald$. \end{definition} Waldhausen defines a functor $K^W\colon \Wald\to \Sp$, which may be compared with Segal $K$-theory in certain cases.
+Every Waldhausen category has an underlying symmetric monoidal category, whose product is given by taking pushouts over the zero object.
+However, not every symmetric monoidal category is a Waldhausen category, as not every symmetric monoidal category has the coproduct as a choice of symmetric monoidal product.

-\begin{definition} A \textit{Waldhausen category with choice of wedges} is the data of a Waldhausen category $\cat C$ along with, for all pairs of objects $X,Y\in \cat{C}$, a choice of pushout so that $X\vee * = X$ and $*\vee X = X$.
-A morphism of Waldhausen categories with wedges is an exact functor that preserves choices of wedges, and we denote the corresponding category by $\Wald_{\vee}$. \end{definition}
+\begin{definition} A \textit{Waldhausen category with choice of wedges} is the data of a Waldhausen category $\cat C$ along with, for all pairs of objects $(X,Y)\in \ob\cat{C}\times\ob\cat C$, a choice of pushout square such that Note that the chosen maps $X\cof X\vee Y$ and $Y\cof X\vee Y$ must be cofibrations by axioms (ii) and (iii) for Waldhausen categories.
+A morphism of Waldhausen categories with wedges is an exact functor, and we denote the corresponding category by $\Wald_{\vee}$. \end{definition}